KevinChngJY/IntelligentReservationSystem/README.md

 ---
-## SECTION 6 : USER GUIDE to understand and run the rule base Engine
+## SECTION 6 : USER GUIDE TO RUN RULES ENGINE
+Other than running the integrated system in local host, you are also allowed to merely run our rule engine for you to understand the mechanism behind our scheduling process.

 #### Rules Engine

 Rules and its attribute classes are contained in **ira.py**.